tintin10q/your-spotify-playlist-cover-downloader/README.md

 ## Setup

-0. Clone the repo and open a shell in the directory of the repo
+0. **Clone the repo** `git clone git@github.com:tintin10q/your-spotify-playlist-cover-downloader.git` and open a shell in the directory of the repo

 1. **Create a Spotify App**
    - Go to [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)